saphingus/passman/README.md

 # passman

-passman is an open-source, minimal password manager built with ruby. it uses aes-256-cbc encryption to securely store passwords and allows users to search, add, and delete passwords. the system relies on a master password and encryption keys to protect the stored data.
+passman is an open-source, minimal password manager built with ruby, it uses aes-256-cbc encryption to securely store passwords and allows users to search, add, and delete passwords, the system relies on a master password and encryption keys to protect the stored data

 ## features